Which Style Guide Should Authors Use: Chicago, AP or MLA?

 Which style guide should I pick for a book manuscript?

-If a publisher provides a house style, use that; otherwise record "Chicago 17" at the top of your project style sheet so every editor and proofreader works from the same playbook.
+If a publisher gives you a house style, follow that.
+If not, put "Chicago 17" at the top of your project style sheet so every editing and proofreading pass works from the same guide.

 What exactly belongs on a practical project style sheet for a novel?